Everest base camp Helicopter Tour

 Travel Tips for the Scenic Everest Helicopter Flight

 If you are looking for a longer trek with comfort and adventure, the Everest Base Camp trek with Helicopter return is the best alternative.
-You can experience high-altitude trekking, cultural immersion, and beautiful scenery.
+You can experience high altitude trekking, cultural immersion, and beautiful scenery.
 You can skip the long descent by taking a comfortable helicopter ride from Gorakshep to Kathmandu.
+Or if you are more into luxury then Luxury Everest Helicopter tour will be perfect for you.

 FAQs